Chia-Network/chips/chip013.md

 ## Abstract

-Chia will support Taproot and Graftroot for enhanced script privacy.
+Chia will support Taproot for enhanced script privacy and Graftroot for script delegation.

 ## Motivation